Brazil upholds U.S. pilots' convictions in 2006 air disaster

 Relatives of the crash victims protested and Brazilian prosecutors appealed the sentence reductions, seeking a prison sentence and suspension of the pilots' licenses to fly.

 The pilots have insisted the anti-collision system and transponder were never turned off.
 They deny any wrongdoing.
-Their defense had sought to overturn the conviction.
+Their defence had sought to overturn the conviction.

 The collision snapped off 23 feet (7 meters) of the Boeing 737's left wing, causing it to spiral out of control and break up before crashing into the Amazon jungle.